Gosforth Academy: Location

 Gosforth Academy is located on Knightsbridge, connecting to a section of the Great North Road in the Parklands electoral ward.
-The school is opposite the Asda Gosforth superstore (formerly a multi-use stadium), near a small M&S store and the Regent Centre business complex.
-Between the school and Regent Centre Metro Station there is a modern apartment block (formerly a Territorial Army centre) and on the other side of the front field there are a set of shops, including BP petrol station.

-Many students use the local metro and bus systems to travel to the school, due to the proximity of Regent Centre transport Interchange to the school.
-The school field also runs parallel to the metro line, including a short platform used for reversing the direction of Metro trains going out of service.
 The edge of the back field, next to the 'West Wing' is the location of Grange First School.

 Results

 In 2013, the school achieved the highest GCSE results in the city of Newcastle upon Tyne.
 78% of its students achieved the Goldmark 5 GCSE Passes (A*-C) including English and Maths.

 The GCSE Goldmark and A-Level results score by year for 2006 to 2011 are listed below:

-Ofsted report 2008
+Ofsted reports

 In March 2008, Gosforth High School was rated as outstanding by Ofsted.
 Ofsted noted that "students of all backgrounds often make outstanding progress in all aspects of their development because they are exceptionally well cared for and supported".
 Guidance at key points in their school career and with health, social or personal problems was seen to be very good, particularly the personal and academic were seen as excellent.
 The management and leadership were noted as being outstanding.
 Ofsted also highlighted that the behaviour within the school, both in and out of class was excellent, enabling a safe environment.
 The overall teaching quality was marked as "usually good" with some "inspirational" lessons.
 The school was deemed to have made good progress since the last inspection.
 Ofsted outlined two main items needed to be improved in the future which were that lesson observations had to focus on the effectiveness of learning and that work given was matched better to the ability of the student.

 In April 2011, Ofsted conducted an interim assessment on the school.
 This was because, as part of the 2011 Education Bill, schools previously assessed to be outstanding, were inspected to ensure they had maintained their standard.
 If they had done so, they would no longer be inspected, until Ofsted received any concerning information.
 Gosforth Academy was deemed to have maintained the "outstanding" rating previously given in March 2008.

+The last Ofsted report was published in September 2022 and the Academy was rated as 'Good'.